Six O'Clock

-"Six O'Clock" is a song by English rock musician Ringo Starr from his 1973 album Ringo.
+"Six O'Clock" is a song by the English rock musician Ringo Starr from his 1973 album Ringo.
 It was written by Starr's former Beatles bandmate Paul McCartney and the latter's wife, Linda, who also participated in the recording of the song.
 It was the first time McCartney and Starr had worked together since the Beatles' break-up in 1970.
 Their collaboration reflected an easing of the tensions that had existed between the two musicians for much of that period.

 Produced by Richard Perry, "Six O'Clock" was recorded mainly at Apple Studios in London in April 1973.
 Following Starr's recent collaborations with George Harrison and John Lennon in Los Angeles, the session with McCartney added to speculation in the press that the Beatles were about to reunite.
 An extended version of the song appeared as a bonus track on the 1992 CD release of Starr's Goodnight Vienna album.